JorySchossau/neuro_animat/README.md

 Before you can do anything on the HPCC, 2 of the biggest roadblocks will be simply compiling MABE.
 Toward that end, here's how on the HPCC:

 * you can ONLY do useful things on a dev node.
-Don't try to do anything on the initial gateway note, except ssh to a dev note.
+Don't try to do anything on the initial gateway node, except ssh to a dev node.
 Typical workflow should look like: `ssh hpcc.msu.edu` then `ssh dev-intel18` or some other dev node.
+Gateway will list possible dev nodes for you when you first log on.
-* load the right git so you can even clone the repo: `module load git`
+* load the right git so you can clone the repo: `module load git`
 * load the right compilers and other tools once you have the repo: see the file `hpcc/loadmodules.sh` for which HPCC modules to load.
 You can run it by `source hpcc/loadmodules.sh`

 There is a lot to know to run things on the HPCC!
-The `mq` tool helps with this. `mq` manages job submission of replicates and condition combinations, as well as allowing you to make use of the DMTCP system for Distributed MultiThreaded CheckPointing, which allows us to run jobs that will:
+The `mq` tool helps with this (in the `tools/` dir). `mq` manages job submission of replicates and condition combinations, as well as allowing you to make use of the DMTCP system for Distributed MultiThreaded CheckPointing, which allows us to run jobs that will:

 1) have high priority in the queue by claiming to run less than 4 hours
-2) save state at 3:55 and quit, then resubmit for another 4 hour window, repeating until done.
+2) save state at 3hr 55min runtime, and quit, then resubmit for another 4 hour window, repeating until done.

 The complexity of `mq` is in the condition, replication, and other settings configuration.
 This is done through a text file called `mq_conditions.txt`.
-A default template you should copy to your `work/` directory is in `pytools/mq_conditions.txt`.
+A default template you should copy to your `work/` directory is in `tools/mq_conditions.txt`.
 At a high level, you can set the number of replicates to run (repeats of a stochastic observation), the MABE parameters you will be changing between conditions, and what values for those parameters you want to explore.
 To learn more about this, see the [MABE wiki entry](https://github.com/Hintzelab/MABE/wiki/MQ).
+In the future this template will be generated by the mq tool and will not exist as a separate file until generated on command.

 There are many HPCC-specific [job specifications](https://wiki.hpcc.msu.edu/display/ITH/List+of+Job+Specifications) and adjustments you may need to make (see the bottom of `mq_conditions.txt`), and the ICER's HPCC wiki and support open office hours are great ways to get help with this topic.
 See the HPCC's [Cluster Resources](https://wiki.hpcc.msu.edu/pages/viewpage.action?pageId=20120131) page to see what kinds of nodes are available.
 Intel18 has 20 cores (40 fake/hyperthreaded).